-I’d like you to keep in mind though, that it does take awhile to feel comfortable knitting so it’s completely fine to wait until you feel more settled with it all.
+I’d like you to keep in mind that it does take awhile to feel comfortable knitting so it’s completely fine to wait until you feel more settled with knitting before you start trying to hold the yarn and needles a certain way.
 You may in fact develop your own way of doing it all by yourself as you carry on learning to knit.
 Sometimes is just happens that way.

 Of course it’s always nice to see how someone else does it right?

 All right then, I’ll give you some ideas on how to hold your needles and yarn and then you can try some ways on your own.

 It’s a matter of personal preference.
 Once you start knitting and developing a nice knitting rhythm you’ll find your own perfect and unique way.

 It will feel awkward at first so just give yourself a little time.
 You’ll get it!

 Here are a couple of ways to try.

 In the first set of photos the hands are over the knitting needles and in the second set they’re being held like pencils.
 You can try both or mix them up a bit or just simply create your own unique style.

 My left hand steadies the needle and my forefinger helps to guide the knitting stitches.
 I hold the right needle between my thumb and forefinger and my hand is slightly over the needle.
 I tuck the right needle under my arm sometimes.
 But that’s me.